ngs-docs/angus/amazon/start-up-an-ec2-instance.rst

 Change the size of the hard drive
 ~~~~~~~~~~~~~~~~~~

-Make the size of the hard drive to be 100GB (Or whatever is appropriate for the course).
+Make the size of the hard drive to be 100GB (Or whatever is appropriate for the lesson).

 .. image:: images/NEW_EC.png
    :width: 80%